On the Quasitrace Problem and a Characterization of W*-algebras: Pedersen-Type Characterizations

-First, we should offer some evidence that the \Wstar-Pedersen characterization is true, so that it is a legitimate conjecture (rather than simply an unjustified statement).
-It is clear that if \A is a \Wstar-algebra, then every MASA of \A is also a \Wstar-algebra, so the forward direction holds.
+We now offer some evidence that the W*-Pedersen characterization is true, so that it is a legitimate conjecture (rather than simply an unjustified statement).
+First, it is clear that if $\A$ is a W*-algebra, then every MASA of $\A$ is also a W*-algebra, so the forward direction holds.